SynthRAD2023/preprocessing/Readme.md

 *  ``extract_tags_UMCG.py`` shows an example of how to use the above functions for a dataset containing multiple patients and images directly in python;
 *  ``pre_process_batch_MR.sh`` contains instructions on how to call the above functions from the terminal.

+Futher example of the code from two insititutions has been provided.
+N.B. this is intended as example of script, it should be adapted for your own use.

 ## Functions Descriptions
 ### Pre-processing: